AymurAI/backend/README.md

 http://localhost:8899/docs
 ```

-Once it' i's deployed, it doesn't require an internet connection to work.
+Once it is deployed, it doesn't require an internet connection to work.

 ### Running on a Closed Network
 If you need to deploy in an environment without internet access, export the Docker image by running: